 Our faculty members are talented, dedicated teaching faculty each with active research programs.
 Buffalo State’s philosophy faculty members are committed to the life of the mind.
 We are dedicated to creating a caring and supportive community in which our students can learn and grow.
 We are expert scholars, talented and caring teachers, and highly respected members of the campus community.

-We offer academically rich and rigorous courses, as well as offering a multitude of enjoyable extra-curricular activities that strengthen our scholarly community (e.g., faculty and student colloquia, public lectures, field trips and travel to conferences, WIP: Women in Philosophy, philosophy clubs, book clubs, and more).
+We offer academically rich and rigorous courses, as well as offering a multitude of enjoyable extra-curricular activities that strengthen our scholarly community (e.g., faculty and student colloquia, public lectures, field trips and travel to conferences, WIP: Women in Philosophy, Ethics Bowl, book clubs, and more).
 Finally, we are deeply committed to encouraging and supporting women and minorities who decide to find an intellectual home in our department.

 We offer various scholarship opportunities and are the only B.A.
 Honors Program in School of Arts and Humanities.